 $13 million in Calgary Centre to build or upgrade performance and rehearsal spaces, and buy new equipment.
 Recipients include the National Music Centre, Folk Festival Society of Calgary, Shakespeare by the Bow, and many more.
 Visit my Arts page for details.

 $120,000+ to help make workplaces and community spaces more accessible for people with a disability.
-Enabling Accessibility Fund applications are open until May 24, 2018 for mid-sized projects of up to $3 million.
-Small-sized project funding recipients:
+Businesses and nonprofits can apply to our Enabling Accessibility Fund at various times throughout the year.
+Calgary organizations that have received funding include:

 © 2018 Kent Hehr.
 All rights reserved.